Living In Melbourne to Train at RVAC Flight Training

 The websites below can provide up to date information on various living costs:

-A variety of inexpensive accommodation is available to suit the student.
-Royal Victorian Aero Club can provide further details regarding “homestay” and apartment-style accommodation.
+A variety of inexpensive accommodation options are available to suit the student.
+RVAC Flight Training Melbourne can provide further details regarding “homestay” and apartment-style accommodation located near the flying school, and/or appropriate transport into the Melbourne CBD.

 Perhaps the most interesting to the overseas visitor is the “homestay” where the student is accommodated with a private family.
-RVAC can usually facilitate “homestay” nearby and many students prefer this option at least initially until they are more familiar with the environment.
+RVAC Flight Training can usually facilitate “homestay” nearby and many students prefer this option, at least initially until they are more familiar with the environment.

-Alternatively, shared accommodation is popular, particularly among young single persons, where two or more share a house or apartment and the associated expenses.
-Where the student is accompanied by family, rental of an apartment or flat may be the most convenient, although most owners normally expect a lease for at least 6 or possibly 12 months.
+Alternatively, shared accommodation is also quite popular, particularly among young single persons, where two or more people of a similar age group share a house or apartment, and the associated expenses.
+Where the student is accompanied by family members, rental of an apartment or flat may be the most convenient, although most owners normally expect a lease for at least 6 or possibly 12 months.

 Overseas students are advised that any dependent children accompanying them to Australia will be required to pay full fees if they are enrolled in either a government or non-government school.